-- How do I learn best?
+- How do they learn best?

-Describe learning activity
+Document learning activity

-- Did the activity help them improve their knowledge, or support them in their practice?
+- Did the activity help them improve their knowledge or support them in their practice?

 - Did they complete the activity during the current practice year?

-Evaluate the learning plan's effect on nursing practice
+Evaluate the learning plan's impact

-Nurses should consider the following:
+Registrants should consider the following:

 - What new knowledge did they gain from completing their learning activity?

 - How did that knowledge change their nursing practice?